Our unique approach to success

 feel supported at work92%

-find one-on-one job coaching sessions helpful80%
+find one-on-one coaching sessions helpful80%

 Reshma Dhawan sits at her desk with a laptop and smiles

-“I work with our team on advocating, communication, wellbeing in the workplace, and executive functioning, to name a few.
+“I work with our team on advocating, communication, well-being in the workplace, and executive functioning, to name a few.
 I also work with our clients to teach them best practices when working with adults on the spectrum and support our technology managers in managing our autistic teammates.
-The Job Coach position acts kind of as a bridge between everyone.
-Being a Job Coach has been the best job title that I have ever held.”
+The Coach position acts kind of as a bridge between everyone.
+Being a Coach has been the best job title that I have ever held.”

 There are no two days that are ever the same, which is something that makes my job unique.
 I work with our team on communication, well-being in the workplace, and executive functioning, among other topics.
 I also support our technology managers in guiding their autistic teammates.
 For our clients, I teach them best practices for working with adults on the spectrum.
-The Job Coach position acts as a bridge between everyone.
+The coach position acts as a bridge between everyone.

 What “autism masking” behavior can employers be aware of and how can they respond?

 Masking is the idea of hiding autistic behaviors to blend in.
 This behavior can be exhausting for someone on the spectrum and present itself in various ways.
 Some of our teammates at previous jobs also never felt comfortable disclosing that they were on the spectrum, which is unfortunate.
 Masking behaviors can include something as simple as needing a question repeated but not wanting to request it, managing stress, and taking an appropriate break.
 I tell our clients to build that relationship with their teammates in order to create that safe space.
-I also recommend weekly check-ins with a supervisor or job coach on your team to make sure the well-being of your autistic teammate is being addressed.
+I also recommend weekly check-ins with a supervisor or coach on your team to make sure the well-being of your autistic teammate is being addressed.

 What advice do you give autistic workers experiencing stress and anxiety from daily events?

-The pandemic years have been stressful for all of us.
+Recent years have been stressful for all of us.
 I tell people to take breaks from the news, including social media, and to take some things with a grain of salt.
 I suggest increasing self-care during these stressful times and being kind to themselves.
 I also remind our team that we are all here for each other and to lean on our support systems.
 We hold a weekly support circle during the workday where our teammates can take an hour-long break to voice their frustrations and talk to their peers.

 What do you think employers get very wrong about supporting autistic employees?